Floor map of the Main Library

 Email is available at any of the Library computers; however, please try to limit your email at a Library computer station so that others needing to use the computers for Library research can access a computer.
 The CITES computer lab on the upper level of the Undergraduate Library and other CITES sites can also be used to check email.

 The Undergraduate Library has a pool of loanable technology and reservable media viewing booths and the Music and Performing Arts Library has playback options for everything from cassettes to DVDs.

 Illinois current affiliates can print items from any public access computer in the Library.

 Non-affiliated patrons can have their print jobs sent to the Reserves Area of the Undergraduate

 Library and pay for their copies at that desk.
 Black & white copies are 10 cents per page and

-color copies are 12-15 cents per page, based on the amount of toner used.
-Your University account
+color copies are 12-15 cents per page based on the amount of toner used.
+Your University account is

 Color printing is available at the Undergraduate Library, the Grainger Engineering Library, the Funk ACES Library, and the Central Circulation/Information Desk area in the Main Library.
 The price of color printing is 30 cents per page.